Ttroll5/apitest/README.md

 # apitest
-Testing api calls with python
+Testing api calls with python.
+First with Bitcoin then with others.

+Got the price data here: https://www.coingecko.com/en/api